Information Regarding The MCAT

 Here are five pointers to Medical school admission with respect to your MCAT score.

-- An overall good score need not be a competitive MCAT score always.
-Some schools have special individual cutoff criteria like 10, 10, 10, Q. This way, even if you have an overall good MCAT score, you might not get an interview as you might not pass the criteria if you fail to perform in one part of the MCAT exam.
+- An overall good score need not be a competitive score always.
+Some schools have special individual cutoff criteria like 10, 10, 10, Q. This way, even if you have an overall good score, you might not get an interview as you might not pass the criteria if you fail to perform in one part of the exam.

 - Individual schools have different MCAT cutoff criteria, in addition to other important factors like overall application quality, GPA, state of residence, and so on.
-The risks are higher if your MCAT scores are not good enough or below average.
-Similarly, a competitive MCAT score is a sure way to increase your chances.
+The risks are higher if your test scores are not good enough or below average.
+Similarly, a competitive score is a sure way to increase your chances.

 - Cutoff criteria might fluctuate each year for individual Medical schools, as the applicant pool is changing-in terms of its competitiveness and the number of applicants.